Privacy statement

 Where does Huoneistokeskus obtain personal data from?

 Data is mainly collected from data subjects.
 Data may also be collected from sources related to the authorities, such as the Trade Register.
 In addition, information concerning company contact persons is obtained from public sources, such as corporate websites.
-Companies’ contact information for sales and marketing purposes may also be obtained from companies providing such information for these purposes.

 Clients provide personal data when entering into an agreement on an assignment.
 Personal data concerning applicants for rental apartments is obtained from their applications.
 Personal data concerning tenants is obtained when they enter into a rental agreement.
 Personal information concerning buyers is obtained from their purchase offer or when preparing the deed.
 In addition, information concerning brokered properties is obtained, for example, from representatives of limited liability housing companies (e.g. a property manager’s certificate, financial statement information) or from registers maintained by the authorities (e.g. land register).
-Credit history can be obtained from the registers of third-party service providers (e.g. Suomen Asiakastieto Oy).
+Credit history may be obtained from the registers of third-party service providers (e.g. Suomen Asiakastieto Oy).

 Personal data may also be disclosed to debt collection agencies.
 In addition, establishing or defending a legal claim may require the disclosure of personal data to an insurance company or legal adviser.

 Data contained in brokerage assignment registers may be disclosed to the authorities supervising brokerage operations (Regional State Administrative Agencies) or other authorities as required by law.
 The management of brokerage assignments also requires the disclosure of data to the counterparty of the assignment in accordance with the applicable legislation and good brokerage practices.
+In real estate transactions, Huoneistokeskus also discloses information to the National Land Survey of Finland.

 Data on sales that have been realised may be disclosed to the Central Federation of Finnish Real Estate Agencies (KVKL), which stores the data in its HSP price monitoring service.